 - Take over your case and allow you to recuperate and heal

 - We know the local procedures and courts

 - We specialist not just in personal injury, but victims of bicycle accidents

 - Contact medical professionals to set up appointments

 - Successful settlement outcomes

-Contact us today at (615) 590-310 for a free consultation with a caring and experienced Nashville pedestrian accident lawyer or visit our office at 2214 Elliston Place Suite 304 Nashville TN 37203.
+Contact us today at (615) 590-3106 for a free consultation with a caring and experienced Nashville pedestrian accident lawyer or visit our office at 2214 Elliston Place Suite 304 Nashville TN 37203.